Uniqueness of Landau levels and their analogs with higher Chern numbers: Introduction

-{\it Introduction.---} There is an increasing interest in topological flat bands.
+There is an increasing interest in topological flat bands.
 Here, the adjective \textit{flat} may refer not only to the energy dispersion but also to the geometrical properties in momentum space such as the Berry curvature and the quantum metric.
-Recently discovered twisted bilayer graphene in the chiral limit~\cite{ bistritzer:macdonald:11, cao:fatemi:fang:18, cao:fatemi:demir:18,andrei:macdonald:2020,ledwith:tarnopolsky:khalaf:vishwanath:20,wang:liu:22} is an interesting example of an energetically flat band with geometrical properties fulfilling the holomorphicity condition, under which the Berry curvature and the quantum metric are related by a strict equality (see Eq.\eqref{eq:equality2} below).
-It has been known that when bands fulfill the holomorphicity condition and the Berry curvature is flat, their projected density operators obey the Girvin-MacDonald-Platzman (GMP) algebra~\cite{girvin:macdonald:platzman:86}, implying that a fractional topological phase can be stabilized~\cite{roy:14}.
-The lowest Landau level is an example of such a band, and its higher Chern number analogs have also been proposed~\cite{wu:regnault:bernevig:13}.
-Such energetically and geometrically flat bands can be ideal platforms to host fractional topological phases~\cite{liu:bergholtz:23}.
+The lowest Landau level is an example of such an energetically and geometrically flat band.
+Additionally, the lowest Landau level has a special property that the wave function can be taken as a holomorphic function both in real and momentum space~\cite{YoshiokaBook,wang:cano:millis:liu:yang:21}.
+It has been known that when bands fulfill the holomorphicity condition and the Berry curvature is flat, their projected density operators obey the Girvin-MacDonald-Platzman (GMP) algebra~\cite{girvin:macdonald:platzman:86}, which implies that a fractional topological phase can be stabilized under short-range interactions~\cite{roy:14}.
+Recently, it has been found that the holomorphicity is the key to obtaining the fractional topological phases, and the strict flatness of the Berry curvature is not necessary~\cite{wang:klevstov:liu:22}.
+It is known that any holomorphic state can be constructed by modifying holomorphic wave functions with uniform Berry curvature.
+Twisted bilayer graphene in the chiral limit~\cite{ bistritzer:macdonald:11, cao:fatemi:fang:18, cao:fatemi:demir:18,andrei:macdonald:2020,ledwith:tarnopolsky:khalaf:vishwanath:20,wang:liu:22,arbeitman:chew:bernevig:22} provides an example of such a holomorphic state.
+With the recent discovery of fractional quantum Hall states in bilayer graphene~\cite{Spanton:2018Science,Xie:2021Nature} and fractional quantum anomalous Hall states in twisted moiré lattices~\cite{FQAH_Xu1,FQAH_Xu2,FQAH_Jie,FQAH_Li,FQAH_Ju}, it is of urgent interest to identify the class of wave functions where the fractional topological phases can be stabilized.